 Sorting fact, disinformation after Russian attack on Ukraine

 KYIV, Ukraine (AP) — Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening is difficult.
-Here’s a look at what could be confirmed Sunday.
+Here’s a look at what could be confirmed Monday as Russia’s military assault on Ukraine enters its fifth day.

 ANNOUNCED BY RUSSIAN AUTHORITIES: